 A pronounced lack of empathy, a relative immunity to experiencing negative emotions, and a ruthless and calculating attitude towards social and interpersonal relationships.

-These signs could indicate that you are dealing with a sociopath or maybe you are one.
+These signs could indicate that you are dealing with a sociopath.

-This article contains a presentation of some of the most pronounced signs of a sociopath to help you identify one.
+This article contains a presentation of some of the most pronounced signs of a sociopath to help you identify the sociopath in your life.